-The small/micro-business sector is the only part of the economy to have consistently grown in the last decade and we believe with the right kind of investment and business support to strengthen our existing community of enterprises, and grow new sustainable businesses this sector will continue to make a significant contribution to the wider Scottish economy.
+The small/micro-business sector is the only part of the economy to have consistently grown in the last decade and we believe with the right kind of investment and business support to strengthen our existing community of enterprises and grow new sustainable businesses this sector will continue to make a significant contribution to the wider Scottish economy.

-The ingenuity and resilience that our clients demonstrate day-in, day-out is testament to their creativity and tenacity and are a powerful indication of the importance of the rural economy to the national story.
+The ingenuity and resilience that our clients demonstrate day-in, day-out is a testament to their creativity and tenacity and are a powerful indication of the importance of the rural economy to the national story.

 "Scotland’s rural economy is bursting with talent and potential.
-With an abundance of natural capital, world-renowned heritage and vibrant, diverse communities, our rural economy is not just crucial to Scotland’s national brand, it is crucial to our national prosperity.” - NCRA Report September 2018
+With an abundance of natural capital, world-renowned heritage, and vibrant, diverse communities, our rural economy is not just crucial to Scotland’s national brand, it is crucial to our national prosperity.” - NCRA Report September 2018